D0LESS/OmniThreads_Extension/build.plan.md

 - Add more status bar states as new features are added.
 - **Dashboard or settings panel for easy plug-and-play configuration of OpenAI, Anthropic, Grok, Gemini, Mistral, and OpenRouter endpoints, allowing users to connect their own agent.**
 - **Phase two: Orchestration layer to enable your agent to work with an IDE agent (if possible), supporting agent-to-agent collaboration.**

+## Immediate Action Plan

+1. **Scaffold the Node.js MCP Server**
+   - Expose MCP protocol endpoints (stdio/SSE, HTTP)
+   - Implement basic vector memory tools: `add_memory`, `search_memory`, `recall_memory`
+   - Use in-memory storage for now (easy to swap for microservice later)
+   - Log all requests for debugging

+2. **Integrate with the Extension**
+   - Add logic to auto-start/connect to the MCP server
+   - Register MCP tools with the extension UI
+   - Allow agents (e.g., Copilot, Cursor) to discover and use the MCP tools

+3. **Test End-to-End**
+   - Use a test agent or MCP client to call the tools via the extension
+   - Confirm that memory is being stored, searched, and recalled as expected

+4. **Prepare for Backend/Microservice Integration**
+   - Define the API contract for swapping in the Python vector memory service
+   - Plan for seamless upgrade from in-memory to microservice backend

 ---